davidgsd/AllScan/README.md

 Log into your node by SSH and run the following commands:

 	cd ~
+	sudo rm AllScanInstallUpdate.php
 	wget 'https://raw.githubusercontent.com/davidgsd/AllScan/main/AllScanInstallUpdate.php'
 	chmod 755 AllScanInstallUpdate.php
 	sudo ./AllScanInstallUpdate.php

 The Install/Update script will provide detailed status messages on each step of the process.
 Once the update/install is complete it is recommended to delete the script ("rm AllScanInstallUpdate.php").
-Then the next time you want to do an update just run the above commands again.
+Then the next time you want to update just run the above commands again.

 Now open a browser and go to your node's IP address followed by /allscan/, eg. `http://192.168.1.23/allscan/` and be sure to add a bookmark in your browser.
 If you did a new install or upgraded from pre-v0.45, AllScan will prompt you to create an admin account.
 You can then configure the permission settings for AllScan.
 Note that rhese default to READ-ONLY for public (not logged-in) users.
 This setting can be changed on the "Cfgs" page.